danidee10/go-rave/README.md

 ## Before you dive in!

 go-rave was built with **version 2.0** of Rave's API in mind.
-If you need to Reference the docs for any information make sure you're looking at https://flutterwavedevelopers.readme.io/v2.0/reference#introduction
+If you need to check the documentation for any information, make sure you're looking at https://flutterwavedevelopers.readme.io/v2.0/reference#introduction

 ## Usage